Formlabs/foxtrot/README.md

 This isn't an official Formlabs project (experimental or otherwise), it is just code that happens to be owned by Formlabs.

+No one at Formlabs is paid to maintain this, so set your expectations for support accordingly.

+Foxtrot is a proof-of-concept demo, not an industrial-strength CAD kernel.
+It may not work for your models!
+Even in the screenshots above, there are a handful of surfaces that it fails to triangulate;
+look in the console for details.

 ## References
 [STEP Integrated Definitions](https://www.steptools.com/stds/stp_expg/aim.html)